-At the beginning of April Bertha and I, together with Ted Szymczak, travelled to Spain and facilitated another Coaching Workshop.
+At the beginning of April Bertha and I, together with Ted Szymczak, traveled to Spain and facilitated another Coaching Workshop.
 The workshop was full, with 24 participants from six different mission agencies, serving in six different countries.
 A large percentage of the coaching workshop is devoted to giving the participants opportunities to practice coaching one another.
 And they did so with enthusiasm!
 With 12 separate coaching conversations happening at the same time in one room, the noise level regularly reached 90 decibels in our training room.
 The aim of the workshop is naturally on practicing skills, not on completing conversations, and so I regularly had to interrupt our eager coaches and ask them to move on to the next learning activity.
 At times, I found it very difficult to regain their attention when it was time to switch to another exercise.
 At one point, we even tried using a drum set standing in the room!
 But I would much rather have had that problem than dealing with half-hearted participation.

 In the middle of the workshop and again at the end, we divided the participants into affinity groups and asked them to discuss how they could use coaching skills in their various ministry assignments.
 I was greatly encouraged by how passionately these participants interacted during these application sessions, generating many great ideas for how to use coaching skills in church planting, member care, MK (missionary kid) schooling and mobilization.